Questfall/docs/quest-mining/completion/rpg-attributes/luck.md

 Increases the number of turns in Common Lootbox openings.

-**How it resolves.** Base turns are `floor(log10(Cards)) + 1`.
+**How it resolves.** Base turns come from the current mastery row in the table below.
+Guest Cards remain at 1 turn until the trait reaches Novice at `25`.
 Direct turn grants increase expected turns.
 Expected turns are then resolved into guaranteed turns and a possible extra-turn roll: the integer part is guaranteed, and the fractional part is the chance to receive one additional turn.

 ### Direct Grant Ranges